-The current El Niño has weakened since late December 2002, and is expected to continue to weaken or dissipate during the mid-April to June period.
+The El Niño of 2002-03 has now nearly dissipated to neutral conditions, and the remaining slightly warmer than normal sea surface temperatures are likely to decrease further during the mid-April to June period.
 The outlook beyond June 2003 is more uncertain.
 Based on the behavior of past El Niño events and current model forecasts, it is most likely that conditions will be near- neutral during the second half of 2003.
-Through the end of April, climate effects in most regions are most likely to be weaker than those experienced during early 1998 when the strong 1998 El Niño was reaching its end, but they could still be substantial in some regions (as some already have been).
-Regions commonly affected by El Niño at this time of year should remain alert to the possibility of such climate effects.
+Through the end of May, lingering climate effects associated with the nearly dissipated El Niño are expected to be weak.

-Current ENSO Forecast Summary
+Current ENSO Forecast Summary \

-IRI Probabilistic ENSO Forecast for NINO3.4 Region
+IRI Probabilistic ENSO Forecast for NINO3.4 Region \\

-Current Conditions vs. Past El Niño
+Current Conditions vs. Past El Niño\\

-Historical Sea Surface Temperature Index
+Historical Sea Surface Temperature Index\\